garrandall/popular-music-data/tracks/is-it-good-to-you-heavy-d-the-boyz.md

 Is it good to you - I like it
-Is it good to you - Ooh I like it (Is it good to you) Is it good to you - I like it
+Is it good to you - Oh I like it (Is it good to you) Is it good to you - I like it
 Is it good to you - Ooohooh boy